Add Password to Local Account Linked to External Login

 </html>

-When Should We Add Password to Local Account Linked to External Login?
+When to Add a Password to a Local Account Linked to an External Login?

-Adding a password to a local account linked to an external login is important for maintaining security and flexibility.
+Adding a password to a local account that is linked to an external login is essential for maintaining both security and flexibility.
 The following are key scenarios where adding a password to your local account is beneficial:

 • Enhanced Security: If the external service (such as Google, Facebook, or another provider) experiences a security breach, having a separate password for your local account provides an additional layer of security.
 This way, even if your external login credentials are compromised, your local account remains secure.

-• Backup Access: If you lose access to your external account (for reasons like forgotten credentials, account suspension, or provider issues), a local password will ensure you can still access your account.
+• Backup Access: If you lose access to your external account (due to reasons like forgotten credentials, account suspension, or provider issues), a local password ensures that you can still access your account.
 Without a local password, you may be entirely dependent on the external login service, which could lead to account lockout.

 • Separation of Concerns: If you prefer to keep your external login credentials separate from your local account for privacy or security reasons, adding a password to your local account can help.
 This gives you more control over your credentials and reduces the dependency on a third-party provider.